briandfoy/perl7faq/README.md

 ## Will Perl 7 have a new object system?

 There's the possibility of a new object system.
 Many people are interested in Ovid's [Cor proposal](https://github.com/Ovid/Cor).
-But, by "new", we really often mean syntactic sugar over what is already in the code base.
+But, by "new", we really often mean syntactic sugar over what is already in the codebase.
 Since Perl 7 is compatible with v5.32, you aren't going to lose the way that Perl does it now.

 ## Will UTF-8 features be on by default?